RyanJarv/AWS-wtfisims/README.md

   * Update conditional acccess block with wildccard, need to find the reference for this.
 * sts:GetCallerIdentity access is allowed by default.
   * Heard someone say this can't be blocked, not sure if this is true.
+* If GetParametersByPath is allowed on /, it is not possible to override that deny on any subpath.
+  * When a subpath is denied, using the --recursive flag on / will still return all parameters, including those in the denied subpath.

 ## Inconsistent Parameters